grnet/synnefo/docs/src/install.rst

 configuration required for Synnefo to get up and running.

-For additional instructions about Synnefo settings files and what the available options are, you can refer to the :ref:`configuration` guide.
+For additional instructions about Synnefo settings files and what the available settings are, you can refer to the :ref:`configuration <configuration>` guide.

 Initial configuration
 ---------------------